 <PHOTO ABOVE – this row from Cumberland Street to Yorkville Avenue is just outside the conservation district.
-It’s being preserved by the developers of a new condo – No. 1 Yorkville>
+It’s being integrated by the developers into a new condo development – No. 1 Yorkville>

 Mark Garner of the Downtown Business Improvement Area told Metro News “residents want the independent coffee shop, butcher shop and chocolatier.”
 In other words, big box stores will not be replacing these little shops, and the street will keep some of its hodge-podge charm.
 Well done, City Hall, and not a moment too soon.